phys-sim-book/solid-sim-tutorial/friction/readme.md

 # Mass-Spring Solids Simulation

-A square falling onto the ground under gravity is simulated with mass-spring elasticity potential and implicit Euler time integration.
+A square sliding/residing on a slope under gravity is simulated with mass-spring elasticity potential and implicit Euler time integration.
 Each time step is solved by minimizing the Incremental Potential with the projected Newton method.

 ## Dependencies